Help us fill in the Livingston history timeline. Review the timeline and send your comments and suggestions to

 Livingston College was founded in 1969 at Rutgers University's Kilmer Campus (renamed as Livingston Campus in 1991) in Piscataway, New Jersey.
 It had a mission to bring together a diverse group of students, faculty and staff in a shared-learning community committed to the pursuit of academic innovation and excellence.
 Livingston College had the distinction of being Rutgers-New Brunswick's first coeducational undergraduate residential college for the liberal arts.

 In fall 2007 Rutgers' New Brunswick-area liberal arts undergraduate colleges, including Livingston College, merged into one School of Arts and Sciences.
 Livingston's final commencement as a separate college was held in 2010.

-The Livingston Campus remains a thriving component of Rutgers University, boasting some of the university's best traditions and innovations in academics (including as the Social Justice Living Learning Communities and the New Brunswick home of the Rutgers Business School), student life (including an expanded student center that opened in 2010, a new dining commons that opened in 2011, a new apartment complex that opened in 2012), and energy innovation (serving as the home for a large solar panel installation).
+The Livingston Campus remains a thriving component of Rutgers University, boasting some of the university's best traditions and innovations in academics (including the Social Justice Living Learning Communities and the New Brunswick home of the Rutgers Business School), student life (including an expanded student center that opened in 2010, a new dining commons that opened in 2011, a new apartment complex that opened in 2012), and energy innovation (serving as the home for a large solar panel installation).
 Livingston Campus is also home to the Louis Brown Athletic Center, known as the "RAC," which opened in 1977 and is the home of Rutgers' men's and women's basketball teams, concerts, graduations and other large events held by Rutgers and surrounding communities.
 A retail complex, boasting restaurants, a movie theater and a "Jersey diner," opened in 2013.

-Livingston College's mission eventually was embraced by the entire university, building on the college's distinction of emphasizing building community through leadership and understanding.
+Livingston College's mission eventually was embraced by the entire university, honoring the college's distinction of community building through leadership and understanding.

 Dedicated to expanding opportunities for its students, the college fulfilled its mission through its core curriculum, its minor in organizational leadership, its internship programs, and its student life activities.
-Livingston offered its students the personal attention of a small college community in the midst of a major research institution rich in outstanding opportunities.
+Livingston offered students the personal attention of a small college community within a major research institution.